5 health benefits of drinking cold water

 To make the detox drink as healthy as possible, use filtered water and organic produce.
 To a large pitcher or glass, add one or more detoxifying agents, ice cubes, and water.
 Muddle the ingredients a little if you’d like to really taste the flavor instantly or simply let the mixture sit for a couple of hours before drinking.

+The benefits of drinking cold water are endless.
+Drinking cold water can help you lose weight, hydrate your body and even boost your metabolism rate.
 While cold water has a lot of health benefits, it is important to understand that you should not consume cold water if you have a cold, cough or flu.
 A lot of health practitioners advise their patients to drink cold water, but not while having their meals or right after having a meal, as it cools down the entire body temperature and that can be very dangerous.

 Other than these factors, drinking colder water may improve exercise performance and be better for rehydration when exercising, especially in hotter environments.
 You can realize all the benefits explained in this blog once you make drinking cold water a habit, so grab your water bottles and fill them with some water and ice cubes to have better mental and physical health.